-Configure the in-band (Uplink) network interface IP address through this task.
+Configure the in-band network management interface IP address through this task.

-- The CMTS in-band uplink IP address can be configured in the "config" view or the "vlan" view.
-When the uplink IP address is set in the config view, the uplink packet forwarding will carry no VLAN tags, whereas the the uplink IP addresses are configured in the vlan view, traffic will carry the VLAN tag; - In either view, you can configure multiple IPv4 addresses.
-One primary IP address and up to 62 secondary IP address are allowed.
-The CMTS allows multiple IPv6 addresses.
-It supports 1 link local address and 10 global unicast address in each view. - The CMTS supports 63 IPv4 address total, in which are supported 62 secondary IPv4 address.
-While IPv6 address, the device supports 9 link local address and 90 global unicast address total.
+- > CMTS device can configure the in-band uplink IP address in the config view or the vlan view: In the config view, the uplink IP address forwarding will carry no VLAN tag; In the vlan view, the uplink IP address forwarding will carry VLAN tag; - In each view, it allows the number of IPv4: It allows to configure at most 1 primary IP address and 62 secondary IP address. it allows the number of IPv6: It supports 1 link local address and 10 global unicastaddress in each view. - > The device supports 63 IPv4 address total, in which are supported 62 secondary IPv4 address.
+While IPv6address, the device supports 9 link local address and 90 global unicast address total.